AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-pro.md

    >
    >If you have multiple Commerce websites, you must create a separate PayPal Payments Pro account for each.

-1. Set up an additional user (recommended by PayPal):
+1. Set up another user (recommended by PayPal):

    - In the second row of the main menu, click **Manage Users**.